ietf/tao/Tao.md

 The IETF met in Amsterdam, The Netherlands, in July 1993.
 This was the first IETF meeting held in Europe, and the US/non-US attendee split was nearly 50/50.
 The IETF first met in Asia (in Adelaide, Australia) in 2000.

-Currently, the IETF meets in North America, Europe, and Asia.
-We have also met in Latin America, but this is currently not part of the rotation schedule.
-The intention is to meet once a year in North America, Europe, and Asia, although due to scheduling and logistical issues this might vary.
-The number of non-US attendees continues to be high — about 60%, even at meetings held in the United States ([https://datatracker.ietf.org/stats/meeting/continent/]).
+The IETF currently strives to have a 1-1-1 meeting policy where the goal is to distribute the meetings equally between North America, Europe, and Asia.
+These are the locations most of the IETF participants have come from in the recent past.
+This meeting rotation is mainly aimed at distributing the travel effort for the existing IETF participants who physically attend meetings and for distributing the timezone difficulty for those who participate remotely. [https://tools.ietf.org/html/draft-ietf-mtgvenue-meeting-policy-07] The IETF has also met in Latin America and Oceanica, but these continents are currently not part of the 1-1-1 rotation schedule.

 2.2 The Hierarchy